schneikai/hive/README.md

 that was created during setup.
 Checkout that file on how to add abilities.

 Hive uses [DeviseAuthorizable](http://github.com/schneikai/devise_authorizable)
 to manage roles and access abilities.
-Checkout the project README for more infos and configuration options.
+Checkout the DeviseAuthorizable README for more infos and configuration options.

 ## Add more attributes to your user model